 Section: Rome to Birch Creek or Leslie Gulch

 The Lower Owyhee River is likely our absolute favorite river trip that we run.
 The scenery is truly mesmerizing and at times hard to believe that this canyon is in Oregon and not the desert Southwest.
-Hot Springs, amazing side-hikes, pure tranquility, historical and native american petroglyphs will all welcome the Owyhee River adventurer.
-This run features some of the most beautiful and amazing terrain of the entire river system.
+Hot Springs, amazing side-hikes, pure tranquility, historical and native American petroglyphs will all welcome the Owyhee River adventurer.
+This run features some of the most beautiful and amazing landscape of the entire river system.
 It is said that each mile you travel down this section of the Owyhee you travel back 100,000 years in geological time.

 2017 4-Day Owyhee River Dates & Prices:

 *Other Dates possible based on water levels and number of participants*